-- LU 25.1 The County of Riverside shall develop and maintain a regional park system that provides recreational opportunities for residents and visitors of Riverside County. - LU 25.2 Provide for a balanced distribution of recreational amenities.

-- LU 25.3 Require that park facilities be accessible to the community, regardless of age, physical limitation or income level. - LU 25.4 Require that new development meet or exceed the parkland requirements as established in the Quimby Act and Riverside County enabling ordinances.
+- LU 19.1 25.1 The County of Riverside shall develop and maintain a regional park system that provides recreational opportunities for residents and visitors of Riverside County. - LU 19.2 25.2 Provide for a balanced distribution of recreational amenities. in Open Space, Rural, and Community Development General Plan land 7uses. - LU 19.3 25.3 Require that park facilities be accessible to the community, regardless of age, physical limitation or income level. - LU 19.4 Encourage that structures be designed to maintain the environmental character in which they are located.
+(AI 3) - LU 19.5 25.4 Require that new development meet or exceed the parkland requirements as established in the Quimby Act and Riverside County enabling ordinances.
 (AI 3)